Zolske/notes.zoltankepes.com/docs/projects/42/born_2be_root/02_implementation.md

 ### 06.01 setup and user assignment

-1. check if you need to install `sudo --version`, if yes then install `apt-get install sudo`
+1. check if you need to install `sudo --version`, if yes then install `apt install sudo`

 #### adding, removing and seeing which user is in a group: